dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 b) in another existing docker container, run it there.
 Then, move it to whatever folder you are going to work in.
 ```

-# 2. Make a Docker Image - See Docker Image Instructions (Strongly Recommend GPU-enabled)
+# 2. Make a Docker Image - See Docker Installation Instructions (Strongly Recommend GPU-enabled)

-# 3. Make a Docker Container - See Docker Container Instructions
+# 3. Make a Docker Container - See Docker Installation Instructions (At Bottom)

 # 4. Start your docker container